Top

 10:00 AM — 11:00 AM: Explore the 7 Streets and Casco Viejo

-In the summer, when the sun is shining brightly, the narrowness of its streets provides shade, making it the perfect place for a stroll.
+In the summer, when the sun is at its peak, the narrowness of its streets provides shade, making it the perfect place for a little stroll.

 visit Bilbao